kundajelab/chromovar3d/README.md

 **More code from this paper**

-For code related to the QTL calling, and HiC quantification and enrichment refer to http://www.zaugg.embl.de/data-and-tools/distal-chromatin-qtls/
+For code related to the QTL calling, and HiC quantification and enrichment refer to Judith Zaugg's page at http://www.zaugg.embl.de/data-and-tools/distal-chromatin-qtls/